huggingface/blog/codellama.md

 Under the hood, this playground uses Hugging Face's [Text Generation Inference](https://github.com/huggingface/text-generation-inference), the same technology that powers [HuggingChat](https://huggingface.co/chat/), and we'll share more in the following sections.

-You can also check [this chat-based demo](https://huggingface.co/spaces/codellama/codellama-13b-chat) and clone it for your use – it's self-contained so you can examine the source code and adapt it as you wish!

 If you want to try out the bigger instruct-tuned 34B model, it is now available on **HuggingChat**!
-You can try it out here: [hf.co/chat](https://hf.co/chat)
+You can try it out here: [hf.co/chat](https://hf.co/chat).
+Make sure to specify the Code Llama model.
+You can also check [this chat-based demo](https://huggingface.co/spaces/codellama/codellama-13b-chat) and duplicate it for your use – it's self-contained, so you can examine the source code and adapt it as you wish!

 ### Transformers

 With the upcoming release of `transformers` 4.33, you can use Code Llama and leverage all the tools within the HF ecosystem, such as: